UKHomeOffice/application-container-platform/developer-docs/custom_kubes.md

 ## Separate files

 Using `kd` is convenient when your kube files differ only for few lines.
-If the changes are more substantial, you can decide to conditionally load another kube file based on the environment.
+If the changes are more substantial, you can decide to conditionally load another kube file depending on the current environment.
 The following script launches `kd` and is enviroment aware:

 ```bash
 #!/bin/bash